juanuys/juanuys.github.io/_posts/2020-07-14-introduction-to-game-design.md

 # Week 4

-This week we walk about friends and foes.
+This week we talk about friends and foes.
 Party members, game enemies, etc. These could be real-life people in multiplayer (PC, or "player character"), or NPCs, for surprise, unpredictability.

 NPCs can have personality, and this can be subtly defined by their behaviour in the game.
 Say you're playing a simple die-based racing game, and you roll 3.5 on average.
 An NPC racing car which rolls 1 or 2 is the "sad, unlucky loser".
 The NPC who rolls 5 or 6 will be fast, or the "difficult adversary".
 You the player can start projecting personality on these NPCs.
-Imagery can have a great influence too: the slow car with F1 imagery could seem like an over-funded but incompetent driver, where-as the fast car with "old car" imagery the player might see as a lucky old timer.
+Imagery can have a great influence too: the slow car with F1 imagery could seem like an over-funded but incompetent driver, where-as the fast car with "old car" imagery the player might see as a "lucky old timer".
 All the aforementioned personalities/emotions are created by just adjusting just one number and a bit of graphics.
 Furthermore, an NPC that's slow first and fast later can seem like "their luck is turning".
 An NPC that's fast/slow/fast can seem like they're "toying with you".

 There are many types of characters, and depending on your game, you can have villains, townspeople, adventurers (they coule be nice, or compete with you), friends (e.g. for backstory), monsters (our old favourite), and turncoats and traders.
 Do you the game designer want to achieve something that a character can add?
 If you want to make a character more interesting, you could reveal something new about the character, or change the character into a different type of character, or use the character to reveal something about your game's setting.

 Multiplayer has its own rules and balance, e.g. have all players start with identical abilities.
-If you take Streetfighter as an example, powerful is paired with slow, and weak(er) is paired with fast, which balances the ensuing brawl.
-You can balance in many other ways, e.g. the loser respawn somewhere else safer and quieter, or the fast karts in Mario Kart can not shoot backwards.
+If you take [Street Fighter](https://en.wikipedia.org/wiki/Street_Fighter_(video_game)) as an example, powerful is paired with slow, and weak(er) is paired with fast, which balances the ensuing brawl.
+You can balance in many other ways, e.g. the loser respawn somewhere else safer and quieter, or the fast karts in [Mario Kart](https://en.wikipedia.org/wiki/Mario_Kart) can not shoot backwards.
 (I suppose the banana peel doesn't count as shooting ;-)

 The assignment this week wants us to add NPCs to our game, which I've had from the start, so I submitted week 3's version and got great reviews, which I'm happy with.
 Maybe we've acclimatised to the complexity by this point.